cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 ![Creating a new recovery phrase with Keplr](/academy/1-what-is-cosmos/images/keplr_new_step_05.png)

-A new page offers you a mnemonic (a secret list of words either 12 or 24 words in length).
+A new page offers you a mnemonic (a secret sequence of words either 12 or 24 words in length).
 Because **you are in charge**, it is important to understand the following points:

 * Whoever knows this **mnemonic seed** has access to **all** the assets in the wallet as easily as you do.
 This means that:
     * Nobody else should be looking at your screen right now.
 If that is not the case, click _Back_.